4.4M Americans roll up sleeves for omicron-targeted boosters

 A temporary shortage of Moderna vaccine caused some pharmacies to cancel appointments while encouraging people to reschedule for a Pfizer vaccine.
 The issue was expected to resolve as government regulators wrapped up an inspection and cleared batches of vaccine doses for distribution.

 “I do expect this to pick up in the weeks ahead,” said White House COVID-19 coordinator Dr. Ashish Jha.
 “We’ve been thinking and talking about this as an annual vaccine like the flu vaccine.
 Flu vaccine season picks up in late September and early October.
 We’re just getting our education campaign going.
-So we expect to see, even though this was a strong start, we actually expect this to ramp up stronger.”
+So we expect to see, despite the fact that this was a strong start, we actually expect this to ramp up stronger.”

 Some Americans who plan to get the shot, designed to target the most common omicron strains, said they are waiting because they either had COVID-19 recently or another booster.
 They are following public health advice to wait several months to get the full benefit of their existing virus-fighting antibodies.